kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review
 So what did we just do?

-Kurtosis' first-class data primitive is called a [files artifact](TDOO).
+Kurtosis' first-class data primitive is called a [files artifact][files-artifacts-reference].
 Each files artifact is a TGZ of arbitrary files, living inside the enclave.
 So long as a files artifact exists, Kurtosis knows how to mount its contents on a service.
 We used this feature to mount the seed data into the Postgres instance via the `ServiceConfig.files` option:

 ```python
     postgres = plan.add_service(